 Picking out tiles for your bathroom remodeling project is not so simple anymore.
-There is so much variety in design, shape, color and texture that it can be overwhelming.
-A few years ago tiles were mostly laid down for their functional benefits (resistance to water, durability, low maintenance) but today, their aesthetic impact is just as important as their function.
+There is so much variety in design, shape, color, and texture that it can be overwhelming.
+A few years ago, tiles were mostly laid down for their functional benefits (resistance to water, durability, low maintenance) but today, their aesthetic impact is just as important as their function.
 This is why manufacturers have expanded their selections to provide really unique styles for homeowners.
-With advice from top experts, we have identified the top 2017 bathroom tile trends you should be on the lookout for.
-They focus on the finishes, colors, shapes and patterns.
+With advice from our experts, we have identified the top 2020 bathroom tile trends you should be on the lookout for.
+They focus on the finishes, colors, shapes, and patterns.

-In many areas of the house, people have moved from bright and loud colors to more muted ones.
-A similar trend is evident in bathroom tile design.
-The popularity of matte finish tiles follows this trend.
+The popularity of matte finish tiles follows us into the new year.
 They feature a soft but powerful beauty–style that does not get too overwhelming.
 An advantage of matte tiles is that they do not show smudges and water marks as easily as glossy tiles.
 This makes them ideal for the bathroom floor, especially in busy bathrooms.
-The dull finish makes them easy to maintain.
-When installing matte tiles make sure there is enough lighting, both natural and artificial, as these tiles are not known for reflecting light.
+The low sheen makes them easier to maintain.
+When installing matte finish tiles make sure there is enough lighting, both natural and artificial, as these tiles are not known for reflecting light.

 If you are looking for understated elegance with unspoken sophistication, go for matte finish tiles.
 They are also great if you want an earthy style in your bathroom.
 But if what you are looking for is something a bit more dramatic and attention-capturing, glossy finish tiles are right up your alley.

-Subway tiles can be boring.
-Those white 3 by 6 rectangles can be quite commonplace.
-In 2017, subway tile will get a bit more interesting as the tiles depart from the traditional size and pattern.
-Specifically, we are going to see these tiles offered in more colors, larger sizes, and a-typical design patterns with a possibility of contrasting grout colors that move us away from the common all-white look.
-You can even combine different colors of tile to create an interesting wall mosaic for your bathroom.
-Being small, subway tiles can be mixed and matched in all sorts of interesting variations.
+Some may think subway tiles can be boring.
+Those white 3 by 6-inch rectangles can be quite commonplace.
+In 2020, subway tiles will get a bit more interesting as the tiles depart from the traditional size and pattern.
+Specifically, we are going to see these tiles offered in more colors, larger sizes, and a-typical design patterns (dome, beveled, arched, and sculptural).
+Subway tiles are getting thicker and longer, with dimensions as large as 8 by 20.
+Pair that with contrasting grout color and the stage has been set for a marvelous reversal from the common all-white look.
+You can even couple different colors of tile in vertical or horizontal bands or incorporate different patterned tiles to create a delightful wall mosaic for your bathroom.
+It’s even becoming popular to see homeowners using mismatches tiles patterns or textures to get that unique bathroom design we all desire.
+The possibilities are really endless since subway tiles can be mixed and matched in all sorts of fascinating variations.

 Geometric tiles can be used on a large scale (all walls or entire flooring) to set the tone for the bathroom or they can be used on an accent wall to create a bold pivot from the rest of the bathroom.
 In small bathrooms, they help improve the perception of space especially when matched well with neutral colors.
 In large bathrooms, they form artful accents in places like the spa area or the makeup station.

-Stone planks are just beginning to make an splash in the marketplace.
+Wood planks are just beginning to make a splash in the marketplace.
 Non-traditional tile sizes have been getting popular for some time now.
-Most people are going larger overall, but with planking you can customize the size.
+Most people are going larger overall, but with planking, you can customize the size.
 Most widths are 6″, but the lengths vary from 12″ to 48″ long.
-Allowing you to create interesting patterns such as herring bone.
-While natural stone tiles are most common, like marble, slate, and travertine, there are lots of other materials available.
-Unlike porcelain tiles, natural stone planks have more color depth, natural veining & lines enhancing the organic feel.
-For a more interesting look, you could try mixing natural stone planks with other materials such as concrete.
-Or if you feel hesitant about using wood in the bathroom, you can try combining stone planks with wood-looking tiles.
+Allowing you to create ornate patterns such as herringbone.
+While realistic wood grained tiles are most common like oak, maple, & cherry; there are lots of other finishes available to make then seem distressed, weathered, or white washed.
+Porcelain wood grain tiles, are perfect for the bathroom, since it offers greater stain and water resistance without sacrificing design aesthetics.
+The wood grain tiles only enhancing the organic feel much needed in a bathroom space.
+For a more compelling look, you could try mixing natural stone planks and other materials such as concrete with the wood grains.
 This adds an unexpected but welcome style to your flooring.

-7. Marble Flooring in Soft Tones & Larger Scale Patterns
+Trend #7: Marble Tile Flooring in Soft Tones & Larger Scale Patterns

 Choosing the right tiles for your bathroom can be quite a challenge.
 There is so much variety.
-You have to choose what color, finish and shape you want not to mention the material itself.
-Hopefully the above information on bathroom design trends for 2017 will help you decide which tiles will look best on your bathroom floor or walls.
+You have to choose what color, finish, and shape you want not to mention the material itself.
+Hopefully, the above information on bathroom design trends for 2020 will help you decide which tiles will look best on your bathroom floor or walls.